The Olympia Bob Run St. Moritz - Celerina is not only the oldest bobsleigh track, but also the only natural ice bobsleigh track in the world.

 The Winter Olympics of 1928 and 1948 and the Youth Olympic Games 2020 accorded a high reputation and worldwide standing to the Olympia Bob Run from St. Moritz to Celerina.
 At the edge of this historical bobsleigh track, you have the possibility to watch the athletes during trainings and competitions in the disciplines monobob, 2-man or 4-man bobsleigh, para sport, skeleton, luge, and bob run skating.

-For the latest information, please visit www.olympia-bobrun.ch,
+All information is subject to change; for the latest information, please visit www.olympia-bobrun.ch,

 Martin Annen, the former two-time bobsleigh overall World Cup Champion and bronze medalist at the 2002 & 2006 Winter Olympics, will entertain you together with his "Horseshoe Crew" on the race days in the famous Horse Shoe Corner.